 Michael D. Harmeyer Scholarship

 The Michael D. Harmeyer Scholarship was established in 2014 by Charles and Cecelia Harmeyer in honor of their son, Michael D. Harmeyer.
 Michael graduated from the University of Iowa in 2010 with a major in communication studies and a minor in cinema.
 After graduation, Michael moved to New York City to pursue a career in screenwriting.
-Up to two awards of approximately $1250 each will be awarded each year.
-The Department of Cinematic Arts is grateful for the tremendous generosity of the Harmeyer family.
+One award of $900 will be awarded.
+Preference will be given to applicants who:

 - major in Cinematic Arts